mattermost/mattermost/README.md

 - Host and manage dozens of teams from a single Mattermost server
 - Easily manage your Mattermost server using a web-based System Console
-- Script setup and maintenance using Mattermost command line tools
+- Script Mattermost setup and maintenance task using Mattermost command line tools

 ## Learn More